Farmland values rise in Canada | The Western Producer

-A modest increase in Canadian farmland values last year after three years of declining rates is not necessarily the beginning of a new trend, says Farm Credit Canada chief economist J. P. Gervais.
+Canadian farmland values increased at a higher rate in 2017 after a three-year slow-down, but that isn’t necessarily the beginning of a new trend, says Farm Credit Canada chief economist JP Gervais.

 The agency reported that the national average value increased by 8.4 percent in 2017, up from 7.9 percent the previous year and the first increase since the 2013 high.